fractastical/metametalang/README.md

 These come with a certain supported actions.

-$meta.owner - returns the owner of the metaverse
+'$meta.owner' - returns the owner of the metaverse

     $meta.insert - inserts an object inside the active metaverse

     $meta.created - inserts an object inside the active metaverse

 $meta.children - notes the presence of child metaverses and their locations